bitsper2nd/merge-mariana-theme/README.md

 ## Install

 Assuming the required color scheme is installed, git clone the project or download it into your Sublime Merge `Packages` folder as `Mariana Theme`.
-Edit your merge `Preferences.sublime-settings` file to use the Monokai theme:
+Edit your merge `Preferences.sublime-settings` file to use the Mariana theme:

 ```
     "theme": "Mariana Plus (Cool).sublime-theme"